 Professional Stuntwoman for Hire.

-Mallory Thompson doesn’t just step into danger — she brings style, timing, and a fearless edge that’s carried her through more than a hundred stunt credits across film and TV.
+Mallory Thompson doesn’t just step into danger, she brings style, perfect timing, and a fearless edge that’s carried her through more than a hundred stunt credits across film and television.

 She grew up vaulting and flipping her way across track and field circuits in Baton Rouge.
 High jump, pole vault, whatever launched her into motion.
-That foundation stuck — and you can see it in every wire rig, every rooftop chase, every slow-mo impact she’s taken since.
-Mallory doesn’t flinch.
-She lands it.
+That foundation stuck and you can see it in every wire rig, every rooftop chase, every slow-mo impact she’s taken since.

 She’s been tossed into Rampage, and banged up on CHIPS, all while keeping cast and crew safe and the action real.
 Her work on Alexander and the Terrible, Horrible, No Good, Very Bad Day had her doubling Jennifer Garner — and running chaos control behind the scenes.